-Prerequisites: TECH 3700.
+Prerequisite: TECH 3700.
 Training approaches for industrial/technical management personnel; overview of design and management of the training function in the modern work world, instructional design, and delivery systems.

 TECH 4950 - Industrial Technology Senior Project I (3)

-Prerequisites: Completion of an area of concentration, Senior standing and/or instructor consent; must be taken in sequence starting with TECH 4950.
+Prerequisites: Completion of an area of concentration, senior standing and/or instructor consent; must be taken in sequence starting with TECH 4950.
 Study of Industrial Technology design processes.
 TECH 4950 includes case studies to discuss the impact of design constraints.
 A formal report and oral presentation are required at the end of the term.
 Lecture 1 ½ hours, laboratory 4 ½ hours.

 TECH 4990 - Undergraduate Directed Study (1-3)